-In reality, there isn't that much that changes by having more Echo devices.
+In reality, there isn't that much that changes by having more Echo devices - outside of stereo pairing and Alexa Home Theater/Cinema, which we'll talk about below.
 The core functionality of Alexa and the Echo (whether that's the Dot or not) doesn't really change when it's doubled up, with minimal syncing between the two.

-There are a few areas with all the Echos will sing in harmony, but for the most part, each works as an individual.
+There are a few areas where all the Echos will sing in harmony, but for the most part, each works as an individual.

 Synced calendars, shopping lists and to-do lists